Kamadeva: In Gaudiya Vaishnavism

 In the Gaudiya Vaishnava tradition, Krishna is identified as the original Kamadeva in Vrindavana.
 Kamadeva also incarnates as Krishna's son Shamba after being burned down by Shiva.
 Since he was begotten by Krishna himself, his qualities were similar to those of Krishna, such as his colour, appearance, and attributes.
-This Shamba is not considered identical with Vishnu's vyuha-manifestation called Shamba, but is an individual soul (jiva-tattva) who, owing to his celestial powers, becomes an emanation of Vishnu's prowess.
+This Shamba is not considered identical to Vishnu's vyuha-manifestation called Shamba, but is an individual soul (jiva-tattva) who, owing to his celestial powers, becomes an emanation of Vishnu's prowess.

 The Kamadeva that was incinerated is believed to be a celestial demigod capable of inducing love and lusty desires.
 He is distinguished from the spiritual Kamadeva.
 Here Krishna is the source of Kamadeva's inciting power, the ever-fresh transcendental god of love of Vrindavana, the origin of all forms of Kamadeva, yet above mundane love, who is worshiped with the Kama-Gayatri and Kama-Bija mantras.